k-barton/komodor/README.md

 [Sciviews-K](http://komodoide.com/packages/addons/sciviews-r/) created by
 Philippe Grosjean, but since then it has been largely rewritten.
 It is compatible with Komodo Edit 7-9 (not tested on Komodo IDE and Mac).
+__There are currently no plans to make it compatible with Komodo 10 (unless I have a lot of time and cease hating the new interface).__

 **Features:**